nemo-ufes/forward-engineering-db/README.md

-# Integration of OntoUML with Ontop: A Forward Approach
+# High-Level Data Access from Conceptual Models: A Forward Approach